OVERVIEW

 • Walk pack free with luggage transfers from accommodation to accommodation

-• Superb traditional multi-course meals for breakfast and dinner each day on the walk.
+• Traditional Japanese meals for breakfast and dinner each day on the walk.
 Plus 6 walkers lunches

 • Itineraries can be flexible to shorten the walking or slow the trip down by adding more rest days